wata727/packer-plugin-amazon-ami-management/README.md

 ## Description

-This post-processor cleanups old AMIs and EBS snapshots after baking a new AMI.
+This post-processor cleanups outdated AMIs and EBS snapshots after baking a new AMI.

+You can configure the quantity or number of days you want to keep them, and the post-processor will delete all unused AMIs (not used in an instance, launch template, or launch configuration) according to your configuration.

 ## Installation